ismop/dap/doc/api/sections.md

   "sections": [
     {
       "id": a numerical unique id (e.g. 1),
-      "shape": the geometry of the section given in the GeoJSON notation "sensor_ids": identifiers of sensors which belong to the target section.
+      "shape": the geometry of the section given in the GeoJSON notation, "profile_shape": the geometry of the section profile, "sensor_ids": identifiers of sensors which belong to the target section.
     }, {
     {